MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

   recursive resolver.
 An alternative would be to alias the zone apex directly to a name managed by a CDN.

-* The A, AAAA, and HTTPS resolutions are independent lookups, so clients may observe and follow different CNAMEs to different CDNs.
+* The A, AAAA, and HTTPS resolutions are independent lookups, so resolvers may observe and follow different CNAMEs to different CDNs.
-  Clients may thus find a TargetName pointing to a name other than the one which returned along with the A and AAAA lookups and will need to do an additional resolution for them.
+  Clients may thus find that the A and AAAA responses do not correspond to the TargetName in the HTTPS response, and will need to perform additional queries to retrieve its IP addresses.
   Including ipv6hint and ipv4hint will reduce the performance impact of this case.